 balloon safari

-7. Live the animal planet experience
+7. Live the Animal Planet Experience

 animal planet

-8. Sundowner in the savannahs
+8. Sundowner in the Savannahs

 You must have been to the best of restaurants and bars around the world and sampled the best of wines or single malts.
-What if the same is served to you in the middle of savannahs as you watch the Sun setting before your eyes in your armchair.
-In our opinion no bar in the world can match that experience.
+What if the same is served to you in the middle of savannahs as you watch the sun setting before your eyes in your armchair?
+In our opinion, no bar in the world can match that experience.

-9. Visit a masai village
+9. Visit a Masai village

-The Maasai’s live in small mud-thatched villages, together with their cattle and smaller livestock.
-For past many centuries Masai have roamed these lands of Kenya and Tanzania, living a free, nomadic lifestyle.
-Their traditional lands are today’s national parks of Masai Mara and Serengeti.
-Your experience of Masai Mara and Serengeti is not complete till you interact with these people and get to know their cultures and traditions.
-For eg, you will notice that the bright shukas (sheets) they wear are strongly contrasting with the greens and browns of the landscape.
-While this appears against common logic of wearing earthen colors on safaris (which we also advice our guests), but they wear such colors for a reason.
-You will also experience the Maasai’s singing and dancing in their own traditional way of rhythmic call-and-response style and the “jumping dance” or adumu!
-This is one of the rare opportunities globally where you get to interact so closely with an aboriginal tribe, while being completely safe and secure.
+While this appears against the common logic of wearing earth colours on safaris (which we also advise our guests to do), they wear such colours for a reason.
+You will also experience the Masai’s singing and dancing in their traditional way of rhythmic call-and-response style and the “jumping dance” or adumu!
+This is one of the rare opportunities globally where you get to interact so closely with an Aboriginal tribe while being completely safe and secure.
 Do cherish this opportunity!

-10. Dine at the carnivore restaurant in Nairobi
+10. Dine at the Carnivore Restaurant in Nairobi

 carnivore restaurant